Error in get(paste0(generic, ".", class), envir = get_method_env()) :

 One of the most defining features of dynamite is its high-performance prediction functionality, which is fully automated, supports multi-step predictions over the entire observed time interval, and can operate at the individual level or group level.
 This is in stark contrast to packages such as brms where, in the presence of lagged response variables as covariates, obtaining such predictions necessitates the computation of manual stepwise predictions and can pose a challenge even for an experienced user.
 Furthermore, by jointly modeling all endogenous variables simultaneously, dynamite allows us to consider the long-term effects of interventions that take into account the interdependence of the variables in the model.

 The paper is organized as follows.
 In Section 2 we introduce the dynamic multivariate panel model which is the class of models considered in the dynamite package and describe the assumptions made in the package with respect to these models.
 Section 3 introduces the software package and its core features along with two illustrative examples using a real dataset and a synthetic dataset.
-Sections 4 and 5 provide a more comprehensive and technical overview of how to define and estimate models using the package.
+Section 4, Section 5 provide a more comprehensive and technical overview of how to define and estimate models using the package.
 The use of the model fit objects for prediction is discussed in Section 6.
 Finally, Section 7 summarizes our contributions and provides some concluding remarks.

 2 The dynamic multivariate panel model